Consistent and Invariant Generalization Learning for Short-video Misinformation Detection: Proposed Method: DOCTOR

 \subsubsection{Multimodal Feature Fusion}

 For domain invariance of the \textit{\textbf{spatial features}} in the video, we consider that creators of misinformation often add misleading elements, such as subtitles, to disguise forged frames.
 Thus, we select text-rich frames ($F_d, d \in D$, where $D$ represents the set of all text-rich frames) as starting points.
-The extraction process for spatial features is detailed in Algorithm \ref{al:1} (\textit{\textbf{for the detailed steps, see Supplementary Material A}}).
+The extraction process for spatial features is detailed in Algorithm \ref{al:1}.
 Following the steps below, we obtain the spatial features $X_{spa}$.

 To capture \textit{\textbf{temporal features}} in multi-modal content, we segment videos using text-rich frames $F_d$ as semantic anchors, as they typically encapsulate preceding context and exploit cognitive biases in visual memory—crucial for surfacing latent misinformation.